 2 HLT 105 or CPR certification can be used to satisfy this requirement.

-3 The two credit SDV 108 will satisfy both the SDV 100 and SDV 101 requirements.
+3 The two credit SDV 108 will satisfy the SDV 101 requirement.
 SDV 108 is for developmental English students.

 * This course has a requisite.